-Canadian Zinc will ensure that an adequate description of all its planned facilities and activities is included in the Developer's Assessment Report.
+Canadian Zinc will ensure that an adequate description of all its planned facilities and activities is included in the Developer's Assessment Report, including any proposed or existing facilities and activities not listed in Section 2.1 of these Terms of Reference.
 In this section, Canadian Zinc is only asked to provide details on the Prairie Creek Mine itself, not to comment on potential impacts from the development.

 The Review Board recognizes that many of the components of the Prairie Creek Mine are already in place.
 It is also apparent that the developer plans to alter many of the existing on-site components for the updated mine.
 These alterations need to be fully described.
-Where the developer feels it would be helpful to reviewers, the Developer's Assessment Report should describe alternative development components, management systems, or alternative locations for physical works and activities considered for the updated mine should be discussed.
+Where the developer feels it would be helpful to reviewers, the Developer's Assessment Report should describe alternative development components, management systems, or alternative locations for physical works and activities considered for the updated mine.
 Where applicable, the developer will provide reference to research that identifies the successful use of the specific technologies being proposed, and their relevance for this environmental setting.